conquerant-project/conquerant/README.md

   - returns a `CompletableFuture`
   - can be resolved from outside via `complete`
   - can be `deref`ed: `@(promise [resolve] (resolve :hi))`
+  - can run on a custom `ExecutorService` using `with-async-executor`

 - **`async`**
   - can wrap